StevenBlack/vocab/million-dollar-words.md

 This word is often used to mean secondary, but it actually means supplementary, as in "the ancillary benefits to this job are its good location and the friendly staff."
 The word is

+### anecdoche
+An emotion; A conversation in which everyone is talking, but nobody is listening

 ### anomaly